On this page

 After the transition process closes each year, schools will take late applications directly.
 Late applicants may have limited opportunity to attend a non-local high school or a school with a capacity management plan.

 Applying to special interest programs in high school

 Some high schools also offer students a particular focus program on a specific interest, and may have a selective entry process for year 7 students to apply for that program.
-This process is managed directly by the school and occurs during term 1.
+This process is managed directly by the school.
 Contact the high school directly about its programs and application dates.

 Wait for an enrolment offer

 Preschool and primary school offers

 When you apply, the preschool or school will tell you when you can expect to find out the result.

 Offers for enrolment are generally made in 2 rounds:

 - Round 1 offers to local families begin in August.
 Primary schools can also confirm non-local applicants who have automatic entry in this round.